 Trust your instincts parents usually know when something feels off.

-A Gentle Reminder for Parents
+A Gentle Reminder

+HFMD can look alarming, but it’s often mild and temporary.
+With calm care, comfort, and patience, most children recover fully at home.
 Parenting through illness isn’t about doing everything perfectly.
 It’s about staying steady, loving through the discomfort, and knowing this phase will pass.
 And it always does.

 One Comment